Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 ---

-Buddhism begins as an Indian ascetic's attempt to diagnose and overcome **duḥkha**.
+Buddhism begins as an Indian ascetic's attempt to diagnose and let go of **duḥkha**.

 That’s where consensus ends.